 - To a small bowl, add oil, vanilla and eggs and whisk together just to break up the egg yolks.
 Make a well in the middle of your dry ingredients, add the wet ingredients, along with the buttermilk.
 Very gently start to fold the mixture using a wooden spoon or spatula.

 - Add blueberries.
 Fold until the mixture is just combined – be careful not to over mix or your muffins will be tough.
 Spoon out the mixture into your prepared tin.

 - To make the crumble, stir together the sugar, flour and cinnamon.
 Add melted butter and stir until it forms a wet paste.
 Sprinkle over each muffin.

 - Bake muffins for 5 minutes before turning the oven temperature down to 180 C (350 F) standard / 160 C (320 F) fan-forced and bake for a further 13-15 minutes or golden brown on top (and a skewer inserted into the middle comes out clean).

-*If you don’t have any buttermilk on hand, make your own by adding 1 tablespoon of white vinegar to 1 cup of full fat or whole milk.
+Buttermilk: If you don’t have any buttermilk on hand, make your own by adding 1 tablespoon of white vinegar or fresh lemon juice to 1 cup of full fat or whole milk.
 Let it sit for a few minutes and then use as normal.